ethereum-optimism/optimism/specs/derivation.md

 However, our current implementation doesn't support streaming decompression, so currently we have to wait until either:

-- We have received all frames in the channel (i.e. we received the last frame in the channel (`is_last == 1`) and every frame with a lower number).
+- We have received all frames in the channel: i.e. we received the last frame in the channel (`is_last == 1`) and every frame with a lower number.
 - The channel has timed out (in which we case we read all contiguous sequential frames from the start of the channel).
   - A channel is considered to be *timed out* if `currentL1Block.timestamp > channeld_id.timestamp + CHANNEL_TIMEOUT`.
     - where `currentL1Block` is the L1 block maintained by this stage, which is the most recent L1 block whose frames have been added to the channel bank.

-> **TODO** There is currently `MAX_CHANNEL_BANK_SIZE`, a notion about the maximum amount of channels we can keep track
-> of.
->
-> - Is this a semantic detail (i.e. if the batcher opens too many frames, valid channels can be dropped?)
-> - If so, I feel **very strongly** about changing this.
-This ties us very much to the current implementation.
-> - And it doesn't feel necessary given the channel timeout - if DOS is an issue we can reduce the channel timeout.

-> **TODO** The channel queue is a bit weird as implemented (blocks all other channels until the first channel is closed
-> / timed out.
-Also unclear why we need to wait for channel closure.
-Maybe something to revisit?
->
-> cf. slack discussion with Proto
+- The channel is pruned out of the channel bank (see below), in which case it isn't passed to the further stages.

+> **TODO** specify CHANNEL_TIMEOUT (currently 120s on Goerli testnet)

+As currently implemented, each step in this stage performs the following actions:

+- Try to prune the channel bank.
+    - This occurs if the size of the channel bank exceeds `MAX_CHANNEL_BANK_SIZE` (currently set to 100,000,000 bytes).
+    - The size of channel bank is the sum of the sizes (in btes) of all the frames contained within it.
+    - In this case, channels are dropped from the front of the *channel queue* (see previous stage), and the frames belonging from these channels are dropped from the channel bank.
+    - As many channels are dropped as is necessary so that the channel bank size falls back below `MAX_CHANNEL_BANK_SIZE`.
+- Take the first channel and the *channel queue*, determine if it is ready, and process it if so.
+    - A channel is ready if all its frames have been received or it timed out (see list above for details).
+    - If the channel is ready, determine its *contiguous frame sequence*, which is a contiguous sequence of frames, starting from the first frame in the channel.
+        - For a full channel, those are all the frames.
+        - For a timed channel, those are all the frames until the first missing frame.
+Frames after the first missing frame are discarded.
+    - Concatenate the data of the *contiguous frame sequence* (in sequential order) and push it to the next stage.

+> **TODO** Instead of waiting on the first seen channel (which might not contain the oldest batches, meaning buffering
+> further down the pipeline), we could process any channel in the queue that is ready.
+We could do this by checking for
+> channel readiness upon writing into the bank, and moving ready channel to the front of the queue.

 ### Batch Decoding

-In the *Batch Decoding* stage, we decompress the frames we received in the last stage, then parse [batches][g-sequencer-batch] from the decompressed byte stream.
+In the *Batch Decoding* stage, we decompress the channel we received in the last stage, then parse [batches][g-sequencer-batch] from the decompressed byte stream.

 ### Batch Buffering